ndisidore/presi-workers-as-translator/slides/opening.md

 layoutClass: gap-8
 ---

-# This Isn't Just Their Problem — It's Everyone's Problem
+# This Isn't Just Their Problem

 ::left::